SaniyaAbushakimova/Home-Credit-Default-Risk-Prediction/README.md

 This project aims to predict loan default risk for applicants of Home Credit Bank.
 The task is a binary classification problem where the goal is to determine whether a client will experience payment difficulties.

 The dataset contains multiple relational tables describing applicants' financial histories, including previous loans, credit bureau records, and installment payments.
-These tables were merged into a single applicant-level dataset through extensive feature engineering and aggregation.
+These tables were merged into a single applicant-level dataset through **extensive feature engineering and aggregation**.

 The final dataset includes 386 engineered features describing applicants' credit behavior, financial history, and demographic attributes.